-The Crown of Suffering (29a) - And when they had platted a crown of thorns, they put it upon his head.
+The Crown of Suffering (17b) - And platted a crown of thorns, and put it about his head.
 A crown made of thorns was platted and placed upon the head of Jesus, mocking the crown of royalty a king would wear before His subjects.
 This further added to the suffering and misery of Jesus.
 As the thorns were pressed into His head, fresh blood would have run down His face, intermingling with the blood already upon His body.
-This too paints a picture of the provision of Christ for us.
+This too paints a picture of the provision of

+Christ for us.
 Thorns became a painful reminder of the curse of sin after the fall.
 Jesus would bear the curse of sin for each of us as He endured the wrath of God in our place.

-- ➤ The Reed of Sovereignty (29b) and a reed in his right hand.
-They further mocked His claim of deity by placing a reed in His hand to represent the scepter of a sovereign king.
-They never recognized Jesus as the sovereign King, but He holds a place of preeminence that none can rival.
-Heb.1:8 But unto the Son he saith, Thy throne, O God, is for ever and ever: a sceptre of righteousness is the sceptre of thy kingdom.
-When Jesus returns in power and glory, there won't be a tender reed in His hand, but a rod of iron as He rules and reigns. - The Ridicule of Soldiers (29c) and they bowed the knee before him, and mocked him, saying, Hail, King of the Jews!
+The Ridicule of Soldiers (18) - And began to salute him, Hail, King of the Jews!
 This was not a display of honor or submission to Jesus, but another form of mockery and denial of who He really was.
 These refused to bow in submission to Jesus then, but one day they will bow and proclaim Him Lord over all.
-Phil.2:10 That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth. - As I considered the ridicule Jesus suffered at that moment, I was reminded of a time yet future when things will be much different.
+Phil.2:10 - That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth.

+As I considered the ridicule Jesus suffered at that moment, I was reminded of a time yet future when things will be much different.
 He was mocked, despised, and rejected the first time, but His return will be in great power and glory.
-Rev.19:11-16 And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.
-[12] His eyes were as a flame of fire, and on his head were many crowns; and he had a name written, that no man knew, but he himself.
-[13] And he was clothed with a vesture dipped in blood: and his name is called The Word of God.
-[14] And the armies which were in heaven followed him upon white horses, clothed in fine linen, white and clean.
-[15] And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God.
-[16] And he hath on his vesture and on his thigh a name written, KING OF KINGS, AND LORD OF LORDS. - B. The Mistreatment (30) And they spit upon him, and took the reed, and smote him on the head.
+Rev.19:11-16 - And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war. ^[12] His eyes were as a flame of fire, and on his head were many crowns; and he had a name written, that no man knew, but he himself. ^[13] And he was clothed with a vesture dipped in blood: and his name is called The Word of God. ^[14] And the armies which were in heaven followed him upon white horses, clothed in fine linen, white and clean. ^[15] And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God. ^[16] And he hath on his vesture and on his thigh a name written, KING OF KINGS, AND LORD OF LORDS.

+- B. The Mistreatment (19) And they smote him on the head with a reed, and did spit upon him, and bowing their knees worshipped him.
 There is little more degrading than being spat upon.
 The soldiers displayed their utter contempt and disdain for Jesus as they spat upon Him.
 I cannot imagine the hatred and cruelty of such actions.
-He has already been beaten beyond recognition, publicly humiliated, and now they resort to the greatest display of contempt.
-Oh the sadness when these stand before the One they spat upon in righteous judgment. - The soldiers also took the reed from Jesus' hand and began to beat Him upon the head.
+He had already been beaten beyond recognition, publicly humiliated, and then they resorted to the greatest display of contempt.
+Oh, the sadness when these stand before the One they spat upon in righteous judgment. - The soldiers also took a reed and began to beat Him upon the head.
 No doubt this caused the thorns to drive deeper into His flesh, adding more physical pain.
 This was a display of their rejection of Jesus as King.
 It showed their disapproval of His claims.
 One would never treat a sovereign whom they respected in such a demeaning way.
+Finally, the bowed their knees in mock worship to the one they considered a rejected and illegitimate king.